DONATE ONLINE

 St. Francis, born in 1181, was the favourite son of his rich merchant father, Peter Bernadone.
 He lived the gay life of the rich and, at 20 years of age, became a soldier.
 He was wounded, taken prisoner-of-war and imprisoned for several months.
 When released almost at the point of death, it took him almost a year to regain his health.
 He did quite a lot of soul-searching during that period but, as soon as he was well, he resumed the gay social life of Asisi.

 After a while, he re-enlisted in the army and in Spoleto, a village in South Italy, he heard the voice of Jesus and, wearied by their long discussion, asked in despair "Lord, what will you have me do?"
 Jesus told him "Return home.
 Your vision will have its spiritual fulfillment through Me" That was the turning point in his life.
+He began to seek solitude, communing with his Creator in barren places.
+Finally, he embraced a life of total poverty in imitation of Christ, gave all his possessions to the poor and began to minister to the sick.

 Thus, liberated by holy poverty, he became close to the poor, identifying with them to show them their dignity and value in God's eyes and teach them how to praise God.
 His conversion was complete when he embraced a leper in the advanced stage of the disease in obedience to Christ who asked him to kiss the leper.
 From then on, he sought other lepers, kissed’ them like long-lost friends and started a hospital for them.